 Parenting Tips for Choosing a Summer Day Camp

-Find parenting tips for choosing a summer day camp for your kids.
-Make sure to ask these questions when considering your options.
+Find parenting tips and questions to ask when choosing a summer day camp for your kids.

 In many parts of the nation when snow is still on the ground and locating matching mittens is the morning norm, its hard to think about summer camps.
 Yet, before you know it, the school year ends and families trade snowsuits for swimsuits for the summertime.